wdmg/yii2-api/README.md

     ?>

 # Status and version [ready to use]
-* v.1.3.12 - Added base API for Menu module
+* v.1.3.12 - Added base API for Menu module, request helper
 * v.1.3.11 - Update README.md and dependencies
 * v.1.3.10 - Added base API for Comments module
 * v.1.3.9 - Update README.md and dependencies